 "W-what?!
 Why?!
 How?!"

 Mistaking his dissatisfaction as anger at her, Yamada bowed apologetically and quickly tried to remove blame from herself.
 "I'm sorry, I'm sorry!
 Please don't be angry!
-I only told the classes because Orimura-Sensei made me!"
+I only told the classes because Orimura-Sensei told me I should!"

 Church waited for Yamada to finish her unnecessary apologies before speaking to her again.
-"Well, it that's the case, I guess I might as well take out the frustration that has just been amplified.
-Lead the way."
+"Well, it that's the case, I guess I might as well take your advice.
+Go ahead and lead the way..."

-Upon stepping onto the training field, Church began to analyze all of the aspects of the would-be battlefield.
-There wasn't much to analyze.
+Upon stepping onto the training area, Church began to analyze all of the aspects of the would-be battlefield, not that there was much to analyze.
 It was really just a large stadium surrounded by bleachers.
 What type of training field didn't have any form of cover?
 Church began to think that, but quickly remembered that I.S. combat was mostly aerial.
-Sometimes he forgot his new purpose, considering that Exeter was originally a power-suit for infantry.
+Sometimes he forgot his new purpose, considering that Exeter was originally a power-suit for infantry operations.

 Since the field wasn't too terribly interesting, Church began to identify all of the students that occupied it.
-Most of them were students he didn't recognize, although he did spot the girl who had been wearing the 'Pikachu' pajamas on Monday, although know she was wearing one of the student I.S. sync suits.
-Unfortunately, off to the right was not only the RCs, but also Shinonono and both Orimura siblings.
+Most of them were students he didn't recognize, although he did spot the girl who had been wearing the 'Pikachu' pajamas on Monday, although she was now wearing one of the student issued I.S. sync suits.
+Unfortunately, off to the right was not only several of the Academy's Representative Candidates, but also Houki Shinonono and both Orimura siblings.
 Of course, Chifuyu wasn't arming herself for combat, but all of the others were.

 Yamada led Church over to the group of teens, and Church already knew that his opponent would be one of them.
 The thought made him a little anxious, since he hadn't fought an I.S. in a while.
 However, he was confident in his abilities, and he quickly dispelled his misgivings.
-Still, he hadn't dealt with all that many specialized I.S., so Church didn't really know what he was up against.
-Still, these girls had never fought Exeter either, so the disadvantage went to both sides.
+He hadn't dealt with all that many specialized I.S., so Church didn't really know what he was up against, but then again, these girls had never fought Exeter either, so the disadvantage went to both sides.

-Church carefully noted the expressions of the people surrounding him.
-Bodewig glared at him maliciously.
-Alcott eyed him a derisive look.
-Dunois was examining Church's suit, clearly fascinated by the tech.
-Shinonono cast a brief glance in his direction, but she quickly returned her attention to Orimura, who was merely staring out into the field.
-All in all, none of them seemed to have any good interest in Church.
-Or any interest at all really.
-Only Bodewig and Alcott seemed to look at him as a person, but it was obviously as a person that they hated.
+Having already activated Exeter before entering the field, Church carefully noted the expressions of the people surrounding him.
+Bodewig glared at him menacingly, which was no surprise at this point.
+Apparently a week had done nothing to mitigate her distaste for him.
+As for the rest of them, Alcott was giving him a derisive look, while Dunois was examining Church's suit, clearly fascinated by the tech.
+Shinonono cast a brief glance in his direction, but she quickly returned her attention to Ichika Orimura, who was merely staring out into the field.
+All in all, none of them seemed to have any good interest in Church, rr any interest at all really.
+Only Bodewig and Alcott seemed to look at him as a person, but it was obviously as a person that they harbored no fond feelings for.

-"Eager to get started huh?
+Interrupting before anyone could make a retort, Chifuyu seemed more amused by Church's fighting words than irritated.
+"Eager to get started are we?
 And feisty too.
 I can see why you and Miss Huang get along."

 The rest of the crew did not seem so amused.
-Bodewig's angry gaze intensified.
-"If you're so eager to receive an early grave, I'll gladly scrap you.
-And your death will be seen as a complete accident.
-Sounds like a perfect situation to me."
+Bodewig's angry gaze intensified as Church angered her further.
+"If you're that eager to receive an early grave, I'll be happy to oblige..."

 Chifuyu glanced at the German girl with disapproval.
 "You won't be fighting him, Bodewig."